What is a Home Sleep Test or HST (Sleep Apnea Test Sleep Study)?

 - Bring any medication you need overnight and clothes for the morning, as well as toiletries that you may need in the morning, such as a toothbrush or razor.

-Having a sleep study a sleep apnea home sleep test is a common process.
+Having a sleep study or sleep apnea test is a common process.
 With a little preparation, your sleep study will go smoothly.